-Every year the Foundation provides 75 to 80 graduate scholarships in the amount of $30,000 for juniors preparing for careers in public service.
+Every year the Foundation provides over 60 graduate scholarships in the amount of $30,000 for juniors preparing for careers in public service.
 Students must have strong leadership potential and interest in a career in government, education, uniformed services, or the not-for-profit sector.
 Selection is on the basis of "leadership potential, intellectual ability, and the likelihood of making a difference."
 Scholars may attend graduate school in the United States or abroad.

 - U.S. citizenship is required.